Home » Recipes » Soup » Oyster Stew

 Easy oster stew in a white bowl with oyster crackers to the side

-If you are someone who is not a big fan of oysters, yet you still like other shellfish, I beg you to give oyster stew a try.
+If you’re not a big fan of oysters, yet you still like other shellfish, I beg you to give oyster stew a try.
 I think you’ll be surprised at the rich, wonderful flavor.
-And if it takes you a few tries to find yourself actually seeking out the oysters, I completely understand.
-Just enjoy that incredible broth!
+And if it takes you a few tries to find yourself actually seeking out the oysters, I completely understand!😉

 Recipe Ingredients

-There are just 10 ingredients in this homemade oyster stew – and besides the oysters, all of them are common ingredients.
+There are just 8 ingredients in this easy homemade oyster soup recipe – and besides the oysters, all of them are common ingredients.

-• Butter – Butter adds a warm, rich flavor to the milk-based broth.
+• Butter – Unsalted butter adds a warm, rich flavor to the simple milk-based broth.

-• Worcestershire sauce – Adds a savory flavor to the broth.
+• Worcestershire sauce – Adds a savory layer to the broth that goes really well with the oysters.

-• Hot pepper sauce – We like Frank’s Redhot for this stew.
+• Hot pepper sauce – I add just a few dashes.
+We like Frank’s Redhot for this stew.

-• Whole milk – Whole milk provides the light creaminess to the broth.
-You can probably use 2% but I wouldn’t recommend using skim milk.
-And for an even richer stew, you could substitute half of the whole milk for half & half.
+• Milk – Whole milk provides the light creaminess to the broth.
+For a richer stew, substitute half of the whole milk for half & half.

 How to Make Oyster Stew

-• Prep oysters: Drain oysters and reserve their liquid.
+• Prep the oysters: Drain oysters and reserve their liquid.
 If the reserved liquid is particularly gritty, strain it through a double layer of cheese cloth.
+See “Oyster Stew FAQ’s & Tips” below for more info on oysters.

-• Add oysters: Add the oysters and cook for 2 more minutes, or until oysters start to curl.
-Sprinkle with freshly cracked black pepper and fresh chopped parsley if you like.
+• Add the oysters: Add the oysters and cook for 2 more minutes, or until oysters start to curl.

 A plate of fresh oysters in their shells

-There are a few things I’ve learned over the years, to make this stew as good as possible:
+There are a few things I’ve learned over the years, to make this super simple stew as delicious as possible:

 • How do you shuck oysters at home?
-So the previous question always leads to this question.
-After staying with my sister’s family in Florida a few years ago, and having access to a huge variety of fresh seafood, Blake became pretty good at shucking oysters.
-But even when you know how to do it, it’s still not a fun gig.
-Especially if you’re needing a larger quantity.
-Here’s a step-by-step tutorial on how to shuck oysters, if you want to try your hand at it!
+After staying with my sister’s family in Florida a few years ago, with easy access to fresh seafood counters, Blake became pretty good at shucking oysters.
+But even when you know how to do it, it’s still not a fun gig – especially if you’re needing a larger quantity.
+Here’s a step-by-step tutorial on how to shuck oysters, if you want to try your hand at it.

 • Adjust flavor to your liking.
-I like an oyster stew with a touch of a spicy kick.
-That’s why you’ll find our favorite hot pepper sauce in the ingredients list – this is an ingredient that Blake and I added, not part of the original recipe.
-Just know that this is completely negotiable.
-Feel free to eliminate the heat entirely or really amp it up!
+I like an oyster stew with just a hint of spicy kick.
+That’s why you’ll find hot pepper sauce in the ingredients list – this is an ingredient that Blake and I added a few years back, not part of my grandma’s original recipe.
+Just know that this is not required.
+Feel free to eliminate the hot sauce or really amp it up.
+Or just offer hot sauce on the side, for individuals to add as they like.

 Serving Suggestions